Coal plant looks to biomass for greener future

 Energy crops are often blamed for pushing up world food prices.
 Drax said it would not contract farmers planning to convert from cereals such as wheat and added that Miscanthus was unlikely to be economic on high-grade land, given currently high grain prices.

-Miscanthus is being promoted alongside willow, sawdust and straw as biomass for producing heat and power when burned, without causing net emissions of greenhouse gas carbon dioxide.
+Miscanthus is being promoted, especially after a watchdog boost to biomass policy, alongside willow, sawdust and straw as biomass for producing heat and power when burned, without causing net emissions of greenhouse gas carbon dioxide.

-Britain is leading trials of the crop in Europe, with harvests growing more than tenfold in the past five years to an area twice the size of Manhattan, government data show.
+Britain is leading trials of the crop in Europe, and, as biomass gains momentum in the UK overall, harvests have grown more than tenfold in the past five years to an area twice the size of Manhattan, government data show.

-Drax also burns straw, peanut husks and sunflower shells and has built an automated straw pelleting plant, just the start of a long period of transition.
+Drax also burns straw, peanut husks and sunflower shells and, after local planning approval for a biomass plant, has built an automated straw pelleting plant, just the start of a long period of transition.

 "We are a coal-fired power station and we want to contribute to moving toward a low carbon economy and we see biomass as a way to do that," said Drax's Emery.